github-linguist/linguist/samples/GCC Machine Description/pdp10.md

 ;; Special version using SKIPA to load a full-word constant.
 This may ;; be beneficial on processors with a cache.
 Note the 'x' constraint ;; on alternative 7.
-Reload can fall back on the last alternative if ;; instisting on moving to register 0.
+Reload can fall back on the last alternative if ;; insisting on moving to register 0.
 (define_insn "*movsi_cache"
   [(set (match_operand:SI 0 "reg_or_mem_operand" "=r,r,r,r,r,r,r,x,m,m,m,r")
 	;; ADDRESS: the S constraint allows a symbol.